Nokia Pop-Port

-The Pop-Port interface (originally code-named "Tomahawk") was a proprietary plug-in port for accessories and data synchronisation, available with many Nokia mobile phones.
+The Pop-Port interface (originally codenamed "Tomahawk") was a proprietary plug-in port for accessories and data synchronisation, available with many Nokia mobile phones.
 The port consists of one metal pin on either end, and a plastic tab containing thirteen contacts.
 Pop-Port-like interfaces first appeared in Nokia phones since circa 1996, but the Pop-Port was standardised as a single interface in 2002.

 By early 2007 the Pop-Port was fully replaced by the industry standard USB (miniUSB, and later by microUSB) sockets for data services and a 4-part 2.5mm or 3.5mm "standard" TRRS socket for audio.
 Nokia had been equipping certain devices with one of these connectors as alternatives from about 2004.

 Nokia filed "Pop-Port" as a trademark in the United States on September 3, 2002.

 Functions

 The port carries signals for hands-free microphone, stereo speakers, FBus Rx/Tx or USB signals for the phones supporting them, power output for feeding the accessories that do not have their own batteries, and the Accessory Control Interface (ACI), a bidirectional serial control bus for connection and authentication of phone accessories, with a specific ASIC inside accessories and a proprietary protocol.
 It is also used to upgrade USB-enabled phones' software using a specific USB data cable and the Nokia Software Updater.
 Earlier cables connected to RS-232 but later was replaced by USB.